Omaha Daily Bee: History

-It was founded as a pioneer newspaper in Omaha, Nebraska on May 8, 1871, by Edward Rosewater a Jewish immigrant from Bohemia who supported abolition and fought in the Union Army.
+It was founded as a pioneer newspaper in Omaha, Nebraska, on May 8, 1871, by Edward Rosewater a Jewish immigrant from Bohemia who supported abolition and fought in the Union Army.
 The Bee was Nebraska's first regional newspaper, and was regarded nationally for its advocacy and success.
-By 1875 the Bee had a circulation of 2,520 and by 1882 those circulation numbers increased to 6,100 daily copies.
-And while it was primarily a local paper the Bee also carried national and regional news in a simple eight column design.
+By 1875 the Bee had a circulation of 2,520 and by 1882 circulation had increased to 6,100.
+Although it was primarily a local paper, the Bee also carried national and regional news in a simple eight column design.